LeslieDancey/FME_Desktop_Advanced/conditional_attribute_values.md

 Try placing a few likely transformers into the workspace and see which might be suitable.
 Which will do the job, without needing too many transformers?
 Would conditional attribute values work?

-3) Select Methodology
+**3)** Select Methodology

 On consideration, I see three likely ways to carry out this project.
-I call them: l Simple Filtering l Complex Filtering l Conditional Values
+I call them:

+- Simple Filtering
+- Complex Filtering
+- Conditional Values

 Simple Filtering filters the data and then maps it to the required values; as such it is a two-step process.
 It will require more transformers but will be simpler to understand and set up.

 Complex Filtering filters the data in a single step, so no further mapping is required.
 It’s a onestep process, but – because the data is being filtered – still needs more transformers than perhaps necessary.
 It is moderately complex.

 Conditional Values will set the values directly depending on a set of inbuilt conditions.
 All the work can be done in a single transformer, so it is compact, but the setup and maintenance are considerably more complex.

 On the following pages we’ll detail how to set up each method.
 Pick which one you want to try and follow the instructions.
 Alternatively, do each in turn – then you’ll be able to compare the different methods and decide which you think is the best.